madsum/CoffeeCorner/README.md

 Most of the application text was defined as resource "application_en_GB.properties"  so that it can be localized in a different language.

 The app is designed as loose coupling.
 It can be easily expanded.

+p.s: